 3) Don’t be self judgemental

 I found myself pondering over whether to check off goals as completed or not.
 For example, one item I placed down was ‘set boundaries to look after myself’.
-I still feel like some work needs to be done in that area, but I did check it off the list because compared to where I was last year, I’ve come on leaps and bounds and it’s important for self acknowledgement with these types of goals.
+I still feel like some work needs to be done in that area, but I did check it off the list because compared to where I was last year, I’ve come on leaps and bounds and it’s important for self acknowledgement with these types of life goals.

 4) There is no right or wrong way to create a life plan